darrellanderson/TI4-TTPG-TS/src/_how-to/outline/phase/action.md

 During the action phase players activate systems by dropping a command token on them.
-As a convenience, they can also right click the system tile for the option to move the token for them.
+As a convenience, players can also right click the system tile for the option to move the token for them.

 You can also right click a system to explore planets or place diplomacy tokens.
 If Naaz-Rokha is in the game, it adds a distant suns explore option Naaz-Rokha can use when they have a mech in the system.